vue-final/vue-final-modal/docs/content/en/index.md

 ### `@before-close`

 - Emits before modal is going to be closed.
+Further closing of the modal can be blocked from this event listener by calling `event.stop()` .

+#

 ### `@closed`